MaciekLeks/bebok/README.md

 A 64-bit kernel (and eventually an operating system) written in Zig, currently targeting x86_64.
 Utilizes Limine as a bootloader.

 # What Bebok means
-In Silesian language, a creature from their demonology.
+In Silesian language, a creature from our (Upper Silesians) demonology.

 # About Bebok
 - Bebok is a basic version of an x64 operating system, crafted in Zig using the capabilities of the Limine bootloader.